Working with Ticket Printers

 |

-Arts Management recommends that you provide a static IP address to the thermal ticket printer.
-This ensures each time the ticket printer is turned off and back on again, the Theatre Manager's workstations will be able to communicate properly with it. |
+This ensures each time the ticket printer is turned on, the Theatre Manager's workstations will be able to communicate properly with it |

 |